Tests of Standard Cosmology in Horava Gravity and Bayesian Evidence for a Closed Universe, and the Hubble Tension: Acknowledgments

 \begin{section} {Cosmological Data Sets and $\chi^2$ Measures} \end{section}

 In this Appendix, we present some more details on the cosmological data sets and their $\chi^2$ measures as used for the statistical analysis. \\

 {\it 1.
 Cosmic Microwave Background (CMB)}\\

 The CMB data is given by the shift parameters which describe the location of the first peak in the temperature angular power spectrum.
-We use the shift parameters for Planck 2018 data \cite{Zhai:2018}, given by the ratio between the model being tested and the LCDM model ($\mathbf{x}$ is a vector containing the model parameters) with a canonical cold dark matter as \cite{Wang:2015}
+We use the shift parameters for Planck 2018 data \cite{Zhai:2018}, {which includes temperature and polarization data, as well as CMB lensing, and} given by the ratio between the model being tested and the LCDM model ($\mathbf{x}$ is a vector containing the model parameters) with a canonical cold dark matter as \cite{Wang:2015}

 as well as $\Omega_b h^2$, with the reduced Hubble constant $h \equiv H_0/100~ {\rm km s^{-1} Mpc^{-1}}$.
 Here, $d^c_A (z_*,\mathbf{x})$ and $r_s(z_*,\mathbf{x})$ are the comoving angular-diameter distance and the sound horizon \begin{\eq} d^c_A (z,\mathbf{x}) &=&\f{c}{H_0} \f{1}{\sqrt{\Om_k}}~ {\rm Sinh} \left[ \sqrt{\Om_k} \int_0^z \frac{dz'}{E (z',\mathbf{x})} \right], \\ r_s (z,\mathbf{x}) &=&\int^\infty_z \frac{c_s(z') dz'}{H (z',\mathbf{x})}, \end{\eq} respectively, where $E(z,\mathbf{x}) \equiv H(z,\mathbf{x})/H_0$ and $c_s$ is the sound speed